 - Scientific background — Quality assessment tools should be heavily researched and built on a sound theoretical framework.
 If this information is not readily available, there’s a good chance the quality of that assessment is poor.

-- Accordance with employment guidelines – Many countries have employment guidelines to protect employees from discrimination.
-Any assessment used for recruitment purposes should demonstrate how they conform to those guidelines
+- Accordance with employment guidelines — Many countries have employment guidelines to protect employees from discrimination.
+Any assessment used for recruitment purposes should demonstrate how they follow those guidelines.

-- Predictive ability for job performance – Often, assessments feature questions that measure identity, or self-perceptions of oneself, which can often be flawed.
+- Predictive ability for job performance — Often, assessments feature questions that measure identity or self-perception of oneself, which can often be flawed.
 A better approach is to use objective measures of reputational factors that predict performance.